Illustration as a Mode of Commentary in Chinese Textual Traditions

 The workshop is open to all types of texts and approaches, covering all periods of Chinese history.

-Participants will be selected based on their submission of an abstract (Spring 2024).
+Participants have been selected based on their submission of an abstract.

-Prior to the workshop, selected participants will submit a full-length paper or a well-developed draft, which will be shared with the other participants (Autumn 2024).
+Prior to the workshop, selected participants will submit a full-length paper or a well-developed draft, which will be shared with the other participants (October-November 2024).

 Following the workshop, selected papers will be published in an edited volume.